 Research Affiliate, Institute of Labor Economics (IZA)

-My research and teaching interests include the microeconomics of development -- especially labor, agriculture, and productivity -- applied microeconometrics, labor markets in developing countries, and poverty.
+My research and teaching interests include the microeconomics of development, applied microeconometrics, labor markets in developing countries, and poverty.
+Some of my previous and ongoing research looks at labor productivity and wages, agriculture, structural transformation, poverty, and public works programs.
 I am particularly interested in how market failures affect household and individual resource allocation decisions.
-Some of my research has looked at the effects of public works programs, non-farm entrepreneurship, agriculture, and structural transformation.
-My work centers on both South Asia and Sub-Saharan Africa.

 I received my Ph.D. from the University of Washington (UW).
 I also have a M.S. from UW, a M.P.P. from Georgia State University, and a B.A. from the University of Georgia.